Robinhood Iron Condor or Butterfly Spreads in 2026

 How to Place Options Spread Orders on Robinhood

-Placing an options spread order on Robinhood is straightforward, though there are some key details to understand.
+Placing an option spread trade at Robinhood is simple, but there are some steps that investors should understand.

-The most important thing is knowing how your spread is structured.
-Robinhood doesn’t have a menu for selecting spreads like some other brokers.
-Instead, advanced options positions are created by selecting individual legs.
+The main thing to remember is that you need to know how your chosen spread is built.
+Robinhood does not offer a spread selection menu like many other brokers.
+Instead, advanced options positions are created by choosing each leg one at a time.

 Option Spreads Building Blocks

-To build spreads, it’s helpful to understand Robinhood’s options chains and order system.
+To start building spreads, it helps to understand how Robinhood’s options chains and order screens work.

-Robinhood’s layout is designed for simplicity.
-You can choose to buy or sell, as well as between calls and puts.
-Additionally, you can set the expiration date for each leg of your spread.
+As with most things at Robinhood, simplicity is the focus of the options trading layout.
+You can choose between buying and selling, as well as calls and puts.
+You can also choose the expiration date for each leg of your spread.

-Using Robinhood’s “building blocks,” you can create nearly any options spread you want.
+With Robinhood’s spread ‘building blocks (our term),’ you can create almost any options spread you want.

 Setting Up an Option Spread

-To set up an option spread at Robinhood, you can use the “building blocks” to combine long and short calls and puts in various ways.
-This allows you to create spreads with different levels of complexity.
+To set up an option spread at Robinhood, you can use the ‘building blocks’ in many ways.
+You can mix long and short calls and puts to create spreads of different complexity.

-Begin the process by selecting your desired options from the chain.
-For this example, we’ll build a debit spread with a same-week expiration, aiming to profit if the stock price moves down.
+You will start the contract selection process from the options chain.
+For this example, we will build a debit spread with the same-week expiration.
+We want to profit if the stock price moves down.

-The stock in this example is currently priced at $280, and we anticipate it dropping to $250 by the end of the week.
-For this scenario, we’ll use a put debit spread.
-We’ll buy the spread for a debit, hoping to profit if the stock moves as expected.
+The current price of our example stock is $280, and we think the price will drop to $250 by the end of the week.
+For this idea, we are using a put debit spread.
+We will buy the spread for a debit and profit if the price moves in our favor.

-Take note of the Profit and Loss (PnL) calculator for the single option and its price.
+Notice the PnL calculator for the single option and the price.

-Review the expected PnL graph and the updated price for this leg.
+Again, look at the expected PnL chart and the updated price.

 Options Trading Margin Requirements

-You can enable Level 3 options trading with either an Instant Account (basic margin account) or Robinhood Gold.
+It is also helpful to know that you can enable Level 3 options trading in both the Instant Account (basic margin account) and Robinhood Gold.

 Fees and Commissions